7 Layer Bars Recipe that feels like magic because it is beyond delectable, is easy to whip up, and smells heavenly while cooking.

-There are many different ways to make seven layer bars, but I prefer this classic recipe.
+There are many different ways to make 7 layer bars, but I prefer this classic recipe.
 The good news is, its super simple, doesn't require a mixer, and can be thrown together and ready for the oven in five minutes.

 The suggested setting time is 2 hours.
 We snuck one in around the 1 hour mark, and, no, they were not set.
 Not even a little bit.
 But, man, were they delicious in their ooeey, gooey state.
-Lets just say at the hour mark, you will need to use a spoon or fork to eat these little numbers.
+Lets just say at the one hour mark, you will need to use a spoon or fork to eat these little numbers.

 Crushed graham crackers, chopped pecans, chocolate chips, butterscotch chips, coconut and sweetened condensed milk.
 Just full of goodness.
 Some of you who are paying close attention might notice I listed only 6 ingredients.
 I did not have white chocolate chips to add, but if you count the butter I mixed in with the graham crackers, then you have your 7 layers of the 7 layer bars.

 If you like these bars, you might like these treats as well:

-- ½ cup unsalted butter, melted
+- ½ cup unsalted butter melted

-- 10 whole graham crackers, crushed (about 1½ cups crumbs)
+- 10 whole graham crackers crushed (about 1 ½ cups crumbs)

 - 1 cup chopped pecans